kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 I wish more people would take over Nassim Taleb’s ideas and be less binary in their political choices.

 I think it is time to dismiss those terms as oversimplified labels to discredit ideas you don’t like and instead look at each topic individually and then define a standpoint as conservative/traditional or progressive/modern.
-You need both sides to negotiate a contract or the society will tumble into tyranny and chaos.
+You need both sides to negotiate a contract, or society will tumble into tyranny and chaos.

 ## Free Speech

 I’m a free speech absolutist as far as possible, following the definition of free speech by John Stuart Mill.
-I live in Germany which means we have a more limited speech than the USA due to our history, but even free speech in the USA has [exceptions](https://en.wikipedia.org/wiki/United_States_free_speech_exceptions).
+I live in Germany, which means we have more limited speech than the USA due to our history, but even free speech in the USA has [exceptions](https://en.wikipedia.org/wiki/United_States_free_speech_exceptions).

 > But the peculiar evil of silencing the expression of an opinion is, that it is robbing the human race; posterity as well as the existing generation; those who dissent from the opinion, still more than those who hold it.
 If the opinion is right, they are deprived of the opportunity of exchanging error for truth: if wrong, they lose, what is almost as great a benefit, the clearer perception and livelier impression of truth, produced by its collision with error.
 >
 > **John Stuart Mill**, _On Liberty_, rev. ed.
 (Boston: Ticknor and Fields, 1863) 35–36[^saad2020aa]

 Freedom of speech can _only_ be applied to everybody with the same rules.
 Just because you don’t like some person's speech or think it’s hateful, is not a reason.
-Hate is as truth not objective and what the one person finds hateful, doesn’t bother the other.
+Hate is, as truth, not objective and what one person finds hateful, doesn’t bother the other.
 And the exceptions we have in most Western countries are already good enough.

 If you are only for free speech, if it’s your speech, you are not for free speech.
 Every dictator in history allowed speech he liked.
 The African dictator Idi Amin said: <q>You have freedom of speech.
 It is freedom after speech that I cannot guarantee.</q>